KaryFramling/ciu/BostonCIU.md

 # CIU with Boston Housing Dataset

-The Boston Housing Dataset is a classical benchmark set used in Data Analysis and Machine learning.
-It is also available in R by default (or happened to be so in my R installation, alternatively in the MASS library.
+The Boston Housing Dataset is a classical benchmark set used in Data Analysis and Machine learning, available in the MASS library.

 A gradient boosting model will be used here for learning the mapping from the 13 input variables to the Median value of owner-occupied homes in $1000's.
 This is a regression task (not a classification task), which means that the best explanation approach might be different.
 However, for CIU it doesn't really matter whether it is a classification or a regression task.